devops329/devops/instruction/serviceTesting/serviceTesting.md

 ## Setup service for testing

 Now we can create our first test by creating a file named `service.test.js`.
-The name of the file is significant because Jest will look for files with `.test.` in the name.

 **service.test.js**